SQL Patterns

 4. Using a SELECT Alias in WHERE (Execution Order Trap)

--- BROKEN: 'revenue' alias doesn't exist at the WHERE stage
+-- BROKEN: the 'revenue' alias does not exist at the WHERE step

 SELECT station_code, SUM(amount_received) AS revenue